ekkaasish323-netizen/todo-app-python/README.md

-# todo-app-python
-A simple and beginner-friendly Python command-line To-Do List application.
-Users can add, view, and delete tasks, with all data saved in a local text file.
+# Simple To-Do List (Python)

+A beginner-friendly command-line To-Do List app where you can:

+- Add tasks
+- View tasks
+- Delete tasks
+- Save tasks in a file (`tasks.txt`)

+## How to Run

+1. Open the project folder in terminal.
+2. Run the program: